linode/developers/hugo/content/security/backups/backing-up-your-data.md

     0      3       *       *       *       rsync -ahvz --delete --link-dest=~/backups/public_orig user@production_server:~/public ~/backups/public_$(date +\%Y-\%m-\%d)

- {: .note }
->
+ {{< note >}}

-> If you run into a permissions error with cron but not when you run the command manually, you might have a password on your SSH key which doesn't normally pop up because you have it stored in the Mac OS X keychain.
+If you run into a permissions error with cron but not when you run the command manually, you might have a password on your SSH key which doesn't normally pop up because you have it stored in the Mac OS X keychain.
 You might want to set up a new OS X user with a passwordless key for the purpose of this cron job.

+{{< /note >}}

 ### Windows